braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/opt-ins_and_opt-outs.md

 1. Create a message template with the "marketing opt-out" quick reply.<br>![][11]<br><br>![][12]<br><br>
 2. Create a Canvas that uses this message template.<br><br>
-3. Follow steps 2-4 above but with the trigger text "STOP PROMOTIONS"<br><br>
+3. Follow the steps in the preceding example but with the trigger text "STOP PROMOTIONS"<br><br>
 4. Update the user's subscription status
   - Create a [Braze-to-Braze webhook]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/braze_to_braze_webhooks#things-to-know) that updates the user's subscription status to "unsubscribed"
   - Use the "update user profile" Canvas advanced JSON editor and use the following template: